How to Become a Free Spirit Author

 Parenting: Practical, pro-kid books for parents on specific issues related to youth development.
 We do not publish general parenting titles.

-Teaching: Practical, jargon-free materials for educators, counselors, and youth workers that focus on positive youth development, creative teaching strategies, and a wide range of social and emotional needs.
+Teaching and Professional Development: Practical, jargon-free materials for educators, counselors, and youth workers that focus on positive child and youth development, creative teaching strategies, and a wide range of social and emotional needs.

 Note: Due to the large volume of submissions we receive, we are unable to respond to individual queries.
 Please review the previous categories carefully.
 If you think your work may be a fit for Free Spirit, you may submit a proposal according to our guidelines.